microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

 _fig 1_: A _very rough_ mockup of what this feature might look like

-There are three `type`s of objects in this menu:
+There are four `type`s of objects in this menu:
 * `"type":"profile"`: This is a profile.
 Clicking on this entry will open a new tab, with that profile.
 The profile is identified with the `"profile"` parameter, which accepts either a profile `name` or GUID.